Academic Decathlon Team

 This national organization recognizes the excellence in scholarship, character and service of juniors and seniors in high school.
 Each year, students with a combined GPA of 90 and no discipline issues are invited to seek membership.
 The NHS at Vernon runs three blood drives and various other activities and services the membership wants to pursue.
 Last year we collected 750 cans of Progresso Soup for Harvest House.

 This a comprehensive team that works towards learning about, engineering, and building robots as well as learning and developing our students in all aspects of an organization including finances, publication, and marketing.
-We are year-long club with competition season ranging from January to May.
+We are an all year round club with competition season ranging from January to May.

 SAT Team – Summer, Winter and Spring: